 1930s: Escape in Technicolor

-During the wave of the Great Depression Americans persevered by finding affordable family-friendly means of entertainment and recreation.
-The 1930s was also a time which bore timeless, iconic pop culture that audiences today cherish and reinvent for contemporary tastes and ideals.
+During the wave of the Great Depression, Americans persevered by finding affordable, family-friendly means of entertainment and recreation.
+The 1930s was also a time that bore timeless, iconic pop culture that audiences today cherish and reinvent for contemporary tastes and ideals.
 Film, board games, comics and magazines were created during this time period — some names remain as favorites across generations.
-Despite the dread and despair of the Depression, there were many joyful, colorful and rich colors that represented the era which represented how Americans kept magic in everyday life.
+Despite the dread and despair of the Depression, there were many joyful, colorful, and rich colors that represented the era, which represented how Americans kept magic in everyday life.

 1920s: Rhapsody in Gold

 Americans in the 1920s were seduced by luxury, leisure and adventure.
 Spanning from architecture to fashion to graphic design, yellow and gold expelled energy, wealth and happiness.
 Art Deco influenced designers, artists and architects across the Western world.
 Radical Modernist art movements such as Cubism, Futurism, Expressionism and Dadaism influenced some American artists as well.
-In poster design, artists often employed transparent layers of red, blue yellow and black to create a full spectrum of rich color.
-Bold, velvety colors, such as ultramarine and cadmium red also represent the indulgences of the era.
+In poster design, artists often employed transparent layers of red, blue, yellow, and black to create a full spectrum of rich colors.
+Bold, velvety colors, such as ultramarine and cadmium red, also represent the indulgences of the era.